Skip to main content

 1. Introduction

-Segment Routing (SR) [RFC8402] specifies a mechanism to steer packets
+The Segment Routing (SR) Architecture [RFC8402] specifies a mechanism

-Compared with RSVP-TE [RFC3209], the base SR specifications do not
+into the network.
+The base SR specifications do not have the

-grained traffic differentiation in the network.
-While such a
+differentiation in the network.
+While such a mechanism may be

-mechanism may be sufficient for some types of services, some
+sufficient for some types of services, other may require a set of

-resources allocated in the network to achieve resource isolation from
+dedicated network resources to achieve resource isolation in the same

 Without needing to define new SID types, this document extends the SR

-paradigm by associating SIDs with network resource attributes.
-These
+paradigm by associating SIDs with network resource attributes, so

-resource-aware SIDs retain their original functionality, with the
+aware SIDs retain their original functionality, with the additional

-additional semantics of identifying the set of network resources
+semantics of identifying the set of network resources available for

-available for the packet processing action.
-Typical types of network
+the packet processing action.
+Typical types of network resources

-resources include link bandwidth, buffers, and queues that are
+include link bandwidth, buffers, and queues that are associated with

-resources (e.g., the processing and storage resources).
-On a
+the processing and storage resources).
+For a particular SR segment,

-particular segment, multiple resource-aware SIDs can be allocated,
+multiple resource-aware SIDs can be allocated, each of which

-each of which represents a subset of network resources allocated in
+represents a subset of network resources allocated in the network to

-the network to meet the requirements of an individual or a group of
+meet the requirements of one or a group of customers or services.

-customers or services.
-The allocation of network resources on
+multiple resource-aware SIDs.
+The allocation of network resources to

 segments can be done either via local configuration or via a